Track Lighting for Paintings

 Track lighting installation integrated with architecture in Florida exhibition

 Zoom track lighting systems are ideal when painting sizes vary.
+As a form of adjustable track lighting for artwork, Zoom allows galleries to adapt lighting quickly without replacing fixtures.

 Zoom allows: